seven-io/spree/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## Functionalities
+### Bulk SMS
+Send SMS to all your customers at once.
+You can filter by country, to target only customers from a specific country.

 ## Testing